Intel Unusual Options Activity

 Following our analysis of the options activities associated with Intel, we pivot to a closer look at the company's own performance.

-Current Position of Intel With a volume of 19,803,350, the price of INTC is up 0.35% at $24.52.
+Current Position of Intel With a volume of 16,234,689, the price of INTC is down -2.81% at $23.38.
 RSI indicators hint that the underlying stock may be approaching overbought.
-Next earnings are expected to be released in 62 days.
+Next earnings are expected to be released in 57 days.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.